 All of those things are true of Christ.
 He gave the greatest offering one could ever give, He gave His blood in death.
 Against Him was committed the greatest crime that could ever be committed, He was murdered.
 And the greatest penalty stands against all those who position themselves with those who killed Christ, for their life too will be taken.
 But for those who believe the shed blood of Jesus Christ is a perfect and complete atonement for sin.

 And so, as we partake of the Lord’s Table tonight, be reminded again of the magnificent significance of the cup as you hold it in your hand, and think of the shed blood of Jesus Christ.
 Let’s bow and prepare our hearts for the Lord’s Table.

 The following is an excerpt from a question and answer time we had at Grace Church on October 11, 1987.

-QUESTION: If you don’t mind, John, could you clarify this issue of the blood?
+AUDIENCE: If you don’t mind, John, could you clarify this issue with the blood?

 JOHN: Okay, thank you for asking.